TrrLrr/cookie_stand/journal.md

 # Today I Learned...

-The things that struck me most about today weren't necessarily about the concepts of code or programming, but rather the process of creating it.
+Dec 11: The things that struck me most about today weren't necessarily about the concepts of code or programming, but rather the process of creating it.
 I found it very helpful to step away from the screen, and write out my code on paper when I felt like I was stuck.
 This really forced me to focus on the logic, and think about WHY my code would behave a certain way.
 I also spent a lot more time talking to fellow class mates, bouncing ideas off each other, and helping them with things I'd already gotten a handle of.
 I found that talking through a problem would often reveal the answer to the problem I was having.

+Dec 12: Today was another great day for collaboration and group problem solving.
+Even after lab, trouble shooting and talking with other students via slack proved invaluable.
+The biggest breakthrough today was reaching a better understand of the DOM, and the value of constructor functions.
+Also, it seems silly, but the importance and usefulness of proper and thorough commenting within my code became very apparent.
+After adding comments and dividers to my JS files, it was alot easier to jump back in to quickly and easily figure out where I was and What I was working on.